c0dehamster/form-handling-demo-svelte/README.md

 I used Svelte stores to make the card display update on input.
-Stores allow to declare a variable that can be accessed by any component of the application, and the component will be re-rendered every time the wariable changes.
+Stores allow to declare a variable that can be accessed by any component of the application, and the component will be re-rendered every time the variable changes.
 I find it a very useful feature that eliminates a lot of complexity required to achieve interactivity.